skulpt/skulpt/functions.rst

 it illustrates an important rule about how variables are looked up in Python.
 First, Python looks at the variables that are defined as local variables in the function.
 We call this the **local scope**.
-If the variable name is not found in the local scope then Python looks at the global variables, or **global scope**.
-This is exactly the case described above.
+If the variable name is not found in the local scope, then Python looks at the global variables, or **global scope**.
+This is exactly the case illustrated in the code above.
+``power`` is not found locally in ``badsquare`` but it does exist globally.
+The appropriate way to write this function would be to pass power as a parameter.
+For practice, you should rewrite bad square to have a second parameter called power.

-But wait, Didn't we say earlier that variables in the local function could not change variables defined outside the function?
+Assignment statements in the local function can not change variables defined outside the function.
 Consider the following codelens example:

 .. codelens::  cl_powerof_bad